-eLearning Translation: Just Send Us Your Storyline 360 Files- We’ll Take It From There
+eLearning Localization: Just Send Us Your Articulate Storyline 360 Files- We’ll Take It From There

 Skip the exports, saving as Word, or sending other formats

-When we do eLearning translation, we work in the same learning development platforms that you do when you develop the content.
+When we tackle eLearning localization, we work in the same learning development platforms that you do when you develop the content.
 The best example, and the most common, is Articulate Storyline 360.
-There is no need for you to extract text for translation, just send us your Storyline Files and we’ll take it from there.
+There is no need for you to extract text for translation, just send us your Storyline (.story) Files and we’ll take it from there.
 Here’s how it works...

 And, by the way, this goes for all the common learning development platforms- just check in with us for compatibility!

-Our engineers work in Storyline 360 all the time
+Our engineers work in Articulate Storyline 360 all the time

 It’s actually our preference to get your eLearning and training content in the format you develop in.
 That’s because we use these apps every day, and seeing your content in context helps us provide you with a full-service, end to end, translation experience.
-That means you send us the Storyline files, we extract the content and translate it, then we put it back in Storyline, check the formatting and return the formatted content to you.
+That means you send us the Storyline files, we extract the content and translate it, then we put it back in Storyline, check the formatting and return the final content to you.
+We'll even handle linguistic QA and SCORM testing.
+When you get the foreign language course content back you can put it directly into your LMS.
 Can you do that?
 Maybe, but it gets a little more complicated behind the scenes.

 A different character set, varying text length, and languages that read right to left

-We have experienced eLearning translation designers and developers who do this every day
+We have experienced eLearning localization designers and developers who do this every day

 Think about the Arabic example above.
 It’s not extreme.
 The most common language we translate is Simplified Chinese.
 In both directions: from Chinese to the target language and from the source language to Chinese.
 And, BTW, Chinese uses pictographic characters.
 But you don’t have to worry about this or develop resources to manage this.
 We do it for you and that means better, more accurate eLearning translations, lower overall costs, and faster turnaround times.
 Even when you’re targeting multiple languages.